ronen567/just-the-docs/docs/logistic_regression.md

 ![Linear Prediction for Binary Classification THresholds](../assets/images/logistic-regression/linear-prediction-binary-classification_thresholds.png)

-But the above graphical presentaions are missleading.
-Just have more points, and the linear prediction now changes, as presented by Figure 5.
+But the above graphical presentaions may be missleading.
+If we had more points, as presented by Figure 5, then we could realize that now the line predicts values < 0.5 for points which value 1s 1.

 Figure 5: Linear Prediction for Binary Classification with thresholds - Problem!